ClaireCJS/fix_unicode_filenames/README.md

 It can be used in two ways:

-* Standalone mode: Run in a folder to clean it.
+* Standalone mode: Run in a folder to clean it
-                   Will prompt user for each change unless set to automatic mode.
+                   Will prompt for each change unless set to automatic
 * Module mode: Incorporate into other program.
                    Use it to cleanse strings, particularly for filenames